Anuragkumar86/TestU/README.md

-# 🎓 TestU: The Modern Full-Stack Quiz Platform
+# 🎓 Thinklix: The Modern Full-Stack Quiz Platform

-TestU is a cutting-edge, feature-rich web application designed for creating, taking, and managing timed quizzes.
-Built with the **Next.js App Router** and the **T3 Stack** (Next.js, TypeScript, Tailwind CSS, Prisma), TestU provides a fast, responsive, and engaging learning environment.
+Thinklix is a cutting-edge, feature-rich web application designed for creating, taking, and managing timed quizzes.
+Built with the **Next.js App Router** and the **T3 Stack** (Next.js, TypeScript, Tailwind CSS, Prisma), Thinklix provides a fast, responsive, and engaging learning environment.

 ---

 ## ✨ Features

-TestU is engineered to deliver a clean user experience for both administrators (quiz creators) and students (quiz takers).
+Thinklix is engineered to deliver a clean user experience for both administrators (quiz creators) and students (quiz takers).

 ### 1. Competitive & Community Features
 - **Global Leaderboard**: Ranks users based on their `totalScore` derived from all quiz attempts, fostering a competitive environment and enabling users to track their progress.